 The only concessions to weight are the owner’s desire for some cruiser comforts that may hurt its ability to grab line honors on the Caribbean racing circuit, that it might otherwise be capable of doing.
 There is a private owner’s cabin to starboard with a queen bunk and a small desk area with storage.
 To port there is another queen bunk and a shower changing room with a full head aft for all guests to share.
 The saloon is built comfortably with the standard catamaran seating for eight- sleep-two-style table, a six-foot counter to port including sink, stove and drawer stowage and another six-foot counter to starboard with freezer, fridge and navigation station.
 All of these parts where built as light as possible.

-After months of testing, the Gold Coast team started Fujin’s $3.5 million build in late November 2014.
+After months of testing, the Gold Coast team started Fujin’s $3.5 million build, world’s fastest cruising catamaran, in late November 2014.
 She went for the first sea trials on June 8th and 9th.
 Fujin sailed 21 knots in 12 knots of wind, flying her windward hull as she was designed to do.

 “We were forced by timing to deliver the completed boat to its owner in St. Martin in a particularly narrow window, the same in which Tropical Storm Erika marched right at us.
 She survived the 50-plus knot gusts on the dock that Thursday eve but as the St. Croix airport was still shut down Friday morning we had to deliver one of the crew to St. Thomas for his flight back.
 We went charging across in two hours sliding down the backs of a couple good sized waves (they said 12 feet).
 The problem at this point was that St. Martin was even further away, on the wrong side of the wind line exposing us to the waves that were still coming out of the east-southeast and that we had just ridden!”